Frequently Asked Questions

 With the Host plan, you pay all of your tuition and fees, plus any other items pertaining to your exchange, directly to your host institution.
 Tuition is charged at the in-state rate in your host state/province on a credit per credit basis.

-Students on the Home plan pay a flat-rate of 15 credits and all student fees you typically pay (like the SRC fee, Health Center fee, ect.) to UAF at the normal rate of tuition (resident, non-resident, or WUE).
+Students on the Home plan pay a flat-rate of 15 credits and all student fees you typically pay (like the consolidated fee and technology fee) to UAF at the normal rate of tuition you pay (resident, non-resident, or WUE).
 All other fees, such as housing and specific course fees, are paid to the host.

 I am an international student at UAF (F-1); Can I study away?